JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ### Data objects

 > Data object declarations is an [Experimental](components-stability.md) feature.
 It may be dropped or changed at any time.
-Opt-in is required with the `kotlinOptions.languageVersion = "1.9"` [compiler option](https://kotlinlang.org/docs/gradle.html#compiler-options).
+Opt-in is required with the `compilerOptions.languageVersion.set(KotlinVersion.KOTLIN_1_9)` [compiler option](https://kotlinlang.org/docs/gradle.html#compiler-options).
 >
 {type="note"}